yudhisteer/Hydra-Essentials/README.md

 ## 3. Config Groups

-Hydra's config groups allow you to organize related configurations into groups and easily switch between them.
-This is fundamental for managing different experiments, models, datasets, or any other configuration variants.
+Hydra's config groups allow us to organize related configurations into groups and easily switch between them.
+This is fundamental for managing different experiments, models, and datasets.

-**Why use config groups?**
-- **Organization**: Keep related configs together (e.g., all model configs in `configs/model/`)
-- **Reusability**: Define configs once, use them across multiple experiments
-- **Flexibility**: Switch between configurations easily via CLI or defaults
-- **Maintainability**: Easier to manage large projects with many configuration variants
-- **Composition**: Combine multiple config groups to create complete configurations

 **How it works:**
 Config groups are organized in subdirectories under your config path.
-The subdirectory name becomes the group name, and each YAML file in that directory is an option for that group.
+The `subdirectory name` becomes the `group name`, and each `YAML file` in that directory is an `option` for that group.
+Got it?

-**All examples in this section are located in the `grouping_03/` directory.**

 ### 3.1 Basic Config Groups